 Have you stumbled upon terms like “DMZ” or “port forwarding” and thought, “Wait, what?”
 You’re not alone.
 The whole DMZ vs port forwarding discussion can feel like you’ve walked into a Star Wars movie halfway through.
 But don’t sweat it!
 At Tech With Tech, we’re all about breaking down the geek speak into plain English.
 Stick around, and we’ll dive into this topic together, making sure you walk away with a clear picture.

-So if you want to know the difference between DMZ and port forwarding, then this article’s for you.
+If you want to learn all about difference between a DMZ and port forwarding, then this article is for you.

 We browse the Internet without a care in the world.

 Getting tired of coming up with recipes for lunch?
 Search online.